Tues July 03 2018

 The following charges will be paid to your card machine company.
 This company could be your acquirer (e.g. Barclaycard – see above) or a hardware partner.

-Desktop card machines – also known as counter-top card machines, these are fixed at a particular location, i.e. at a till point in a shop, or the check-in/reception desk at a hotel.
+Desktop card machines – also known as counter-top card machines, or card readers, these are fixed at a particular location, i.e. at a till point in a shop, or the check-in/reception desk at a hotel.
 The monthly charge for this card machine type is typically around £15 per month + VAT depending on which payment provider you choose.
 Then there’s the cost per transaction – the authorisation fee (explained above), and the MSC (see above), which are worked out based on the number of card payments you take per month and the value of each transaction.

 Portable card machines – these have a fixed base unit, i.e. at the back of a bar, and a removable card machine that can be taken to the customer, for example at the front of the bar or at their restaurant table.
-The monthly charge for this card machines type is typically around £20 per month + VAT, depending on which payment provider you choose.
+The monthly charge for this card reader type is typically around £20 per month + VAT, depending on which payment provider you choose.
 The cost per transaction will be as explained for desktop card machines (above).

 Fully mobile card machines – these are completely portable card machines with built in SIM cards.
 These allow you to take card payments on the road and in different locations, i.e. at pop-up events or when making home deliveries.
-The monthly charge for this card machines type is typically around £25 per month + VAT, depending on which payment provider you choose.
+The monthly charge for this card machine type is typically around £25 per month + VAT, depending on which payment provider you choose.
 The cost per transaction will be as explained for desktop card machines (above).

 There are other card machine types that you pay a one-off fee for – basically you buy it, rather than hire it.
 They work in a similar way to a pay as you go mobile phone contract.
 Our version of this type of card machine is Barclaycard Anywhere.
 It’s a SIM-free, fully mobile and portable card machine which works by being connected to a smartphone or tablet.
 As with the fully mobile card machines (see above), these are for accepting card payments on the road and in different locations.
 To buy this machine is typically between £50 and £70.